epsilon-deltta/epsilon-deltta/README.md

 - These day I'm leading [YGL_Renaissance](https://github.com/yg-renaissance) this team (Data Analysis Team)
 <br>

+### What am i doing Now?
+- prediction of NPL (non-performance-loan)
+    - predicting NPL ratio of each Industries .
+    - predicting collateral security value  when a mortage is classified to NPL.

 ### theseday, what i'm interested in  <br>
 - deep learning
     - Vision (object detection (multilabeled-segmentation & classification & semantic segmentation)